 Last July, the Disney ABC Television Group acquired a massive development at 4 Hudson Square for $650 million.
 Google also bought a colossal site last year, which it expects to have up and running as its primary New York HQ by 2020.
 There’s even a $27 million facelift project in the works by a team of design firms.
 They aim to add more open spaces while improving traffic flow and making the area more pedestrian-friendly.
 With such big names and large condo development projects, we can expect substantial price increases ahead.

 The current median sales price in the area is $2,416,983, an 8% increase year-over-year.
 The most housing stock consists of condos and co-ops, with dozens more in the works.
 As more projects go up and more people move in, we can expect its relative affordability to go down.
 The neighboring areas of SoHo, Greenwich Village, and Tribeca are well above Hudson Square in price average but are not expected to last for long.
 As an investor, if you can get in soon, you can expect high returns if prepared to wait.

 West Village is one of the city’s oldest parts, with roots going back to the original Dutch settlers.
 It’s so old that it’s not even part of the New York street grid.
 Among the twisting cobblestoned streets, historic brownstones, cafes, and boutique shops lie a neighborhood that can give a European feeling.
 With charm like this, it’s no wonder that it’s one of the most desirable neighborhoods in the city.
-Prices here may be quite steep, but a purchase anywhere in West Village is a solid one.
-One of its major draws is the level of cultural history found here.
+Prices here may be quite steep, but a purchase anywhere in West Village is solid One of its major draws is the level of cultural history found here.
 The neighborhood saw the rise of beat literature, the fight for housing preservation, the gay rights movement, and the evolution of jazz.
-We do not forget either that it’s seriously pretty to walk around and get lost in.
+We do not forget that walking around and getting lost is seriously pretty.